nhatnambui/toguru-scala-client/README.md

 }
 ```

+Hint: If you want a dynamic S3 based json file registry, see farther below.

 Add file `featureBee.json` at your `resources` or `conf` folder with `JSON` that explains behaviour of your feature flags, for example:

 ```json